 Non-radiance satellite data are assimilated through various other observation operators, using model profiles interpolated to observation locations.
 Different operators are called from HOP, depending on the variable identifier of the observation.
-Dedicated observation operators exist, for instance, for scatterometer ambiguous surface winds (Stoffelen and Anderson, 1997; Isaksen and Janssen, 2004), or SATEM thicknesses and PWC (Kelly and Pailleux, 1988; Kelly et al., 1991), SSM/I total-column water vapour (TCWV) and wind speed.
+Dedicated observation operators exist, for instance, for scatterometer ambiguous surface winds (Stoffelen and Anderson, 1997; Isaksen and Janssen, 2004), or SATEM thicknesses and PWC (Kelly and Pailleux, 1988; Kelly et al., 1991).